 Medical tests for your 60s and beyond

-- Stepping on the scales: Welcome to the weight gain time bomb: muscle is replaced by fat as we get older.
-Then, that fat goes to your waist!
+Welcome to the weight gain time bomb: muscle is replaced by fat as we get older.
+And fat goes to your waist!
 Also, you don't burn calories as well as before because your body's metabolism is slowing down.
 Take heed of any weight gain; you could be robbing yourself of good health.

-- The rectal examination: Dread it, hate it, joke with your friends about it.
-Just make sure you ask your doctor whether you should have one and why.
-The rectal examination can help to detect any masses and along with other medical tests your doctor may recommend, it may give clues to treatable problems in your colon ( colon cancer) or prostate problems for men.
 You should automatically receive an invitation through the post to take part in the NHS Bowel Cancer Screening Programme.
-This service, which runs independently from your GP, offers screening every two years to all men and women in England and Wales aged 60 to 69 (age 50-74 in Scotland) in the form of a faecal occult blood test (FOBT).
+This service, which runs independently from your GP, comes in the form of a faecal occult blood test (FOBT).
 This test detects blood that cannot be seen with the naked eye.
-In England people over 70 can request a screening kit by calling a free phone helpline.
 Ask your doctor for more information if you are not clear about the arrangement.

-- Protecting your eyes: Eye diseases, such as macular degeneration and glaucoma, are more common with age.
-Your eyes should be checked every one to two years after the age of 65.
-Screening can preserve and maximise your vision.
+Eye diseases, such as macular degeneration and glaucoma, are more common with age.
+Your eyes should be checked regularly and screening can help preserve and maximise your vision.
 Go more often if you have vision problems.
-The NHS provides free eye tests for anyone over 60.